BastienDmr/BastienDmr/README.md

 <br clear="both">

 <h3 align="center">A passionate full-stack JS developer from France.
-I love coding with React on the frontend and I like MySQl, Express on the backend.
+I love coding with React.JS on the frontend and I like MySQl, Express on the backend.
 I code with VScode.</h3>

 ###